MK2112/nn-zero-to-hero-notes/README.md

 ## Contributions

-Contributions to this repository are welcome and encouraged.
+Contributions are welcome and encouraged.
 If you find any errors, have suggestions for improvements, or want to add to the materials, please submit a pull request.

 ## Acknowledgments

-Thank you Andrej Karpathy for creating and sharing the "Neural Networks: Zero to Hero" tutorial series, your talks and general audience videos.
-Your dedication and expertise have made this resource possible.
+Thank you Andrej Karpathy for creating and sharing the "Neural Networks: Zero to Hero" tutorial series.
 Find more of Andrej's work on his [GitHub](https://github.com/karpathy) and [𝕏/Twitter](https://x.com/karpathy).

 ## License